FAQ

 - GROUND SQUIRRELS: Like to find treats in campers' sleeping bags or backpacks.
 We instruct campers to not feed or touch the ground squirrels.
 They are an important part of our camp ecosystem and appear quite cute, but they sometimes carry disease and are still wild animals.

 - BEES: Bees and wasps do show up at camp sometimes.
-If your camper is allergic to bees, remember to put it on the Camper Health Form.
+If your camper is allergic to bees, remember to put it on their Health Questionnaire and make sure their physician notes it on the Physician Clearance Form.
+If they have an EpiPen, send it with them.

 - SNAKES: We are too high for rattlesnakes, but occasionally backpackers dip into lower elevations where they tend to dwell.
 The few snakes that are seen around camp are harmless and actually fun to watch.
 Campers are told to always leave snakes alone, unless a Nature leader has one to show them up close.